 Today, many make qishr with finely ground coffee beans instead of coffee husks as it is more readily available.
-In western cultures, qishr has come to be known as ginger coffee or spiced ginger coffee if other spices are added.
-This recipe calls for only 4 ingredients, but can be added to for a different balance of spices.
-Some like their ginger coffee incredibly sweet while others enjoy adding a creamy element with milk (known as bunn halib, or milk coffee).
+In Western cultures, qishr has come to be known as ginger coffee or spiced ginger coffee if other spices are added.
+This recipe calls for only four ingredients but can be added to for a different balance of spices.
+Some like their ginger coffee incredibly sweet, while others enjoy adding a creamy element with milk (known as bunn halib, or milk coffee).

 Serving and Presentation Tips:

 For a traditional presentation, serve the ginger coffee in small demitasse cups.
-The drink it mean to be enjoyed in small sips.
+The drink is meant to be enjoyed in small sips.
 Be sure to allow the coffee to sit in the cups for at least a minute before serving to allow the grinds to fall to the bottom.